Butler, Western Australia: Demographics

 At the 2006 census, Butler had a population of 5,056.
 This represents a huge increase, as Butler's population was negligible during the 2001 census five years earlier.
 The population is predicted to continue growing at a remarkable rate, peaking at 12,903 in 2016.
-Only 53.4% of Butler's population were born in Australia, with 25.4% born in the United Kingdom, a proportion inbetween the nearby suburbs of Mindarie (31.27%) and Quinns Rocks (19.7%).
+Only 53.4% of Butler's population were born in Australia, with 25.4% born in the United Kingdom, a proportion in between the nearby suburbs of Mindarie (31.27%) and Quinns Rocks (19.7%).

 The average age of Butler's residents is 28, a very young population compared to the Australian national average of 37.
 Income levels are also substantially above the national average, with a median household income of $1,205 per week, compared to $1,027 per week nationally.
 49.8% declared a denomination of Christianity as their religion, with Anglicanism being the most popular at 24.3%.
 Butler contains one church, Kingdomcity.
 26.6% of the population declared no religion.